St Nicholas CEVC Primary School follows the relevant Safeguarding Procedures outlined by The Medway Safeguarding Children’s Partnership.

 We are committed to safeguarding and promoting the well-being and welfare of all children and young people, so we expect all staff, volunteers and members of the school community to share and contribute to this commitment.
 Protecting children from harm is everyone’s responsibility.

-Our DSLs (Designated Safeguarding Leads) are Mrs Gooch (Head Teacher), Mrs Fitton (SENDco) and Mrs Gates (Forest Class teacher and EYFS lead).
+Our DSLs (Designated Safeguarding Leads) are Mrs Gooch (Head Teacher), Mrs Gates (SENDco) and Mrs Edwards (Creators Class teacher and Deputy Head).
 Our Safeguarding Governor is Ms O'Sullivan-Bach.

-Our Mental Health and well-being Lead is Mrs Fitton (SENDco) and out Mental Health and Well-being Governor is Reverend Green.
+Our Mental Health and well-being Lead is Mrs Gates (SENDco) and out Mental Health and Well-being Governor is Reverend Green.

 Our PREVENT lead is Mrs Gooch (Head Teacher)